 The rage spike was unimaginable.
 “WHAT?!?!?!
 You DEFY me?”

 “No. I neither defy you nor surrender to you.”

 The tirade that followed lasted for 15 minutes before he even paused to draw breath.
 The physical force of the bellowing was withering.
 She stood, mute, immobile, weathering the storm.
 More energy than she’d ever felt before swirled around her threatening to come too close at any moment and completely erase her from existence.

 Silently she stood.
 She waited for him to either destroy her and lose his prize or tire of ranting and,… and then what?

 She clung to the peace offered by that still, small “shhhh.”
 It buoyed her as the storm buffeted her.

 Eventually the beast paused to draw a second breath, and then fell silent.
 He eyed her for a time and finally said, “I see.
 How have you discerned this?”

-Even now, His rage was palpable, yet he stood with the calmest demeanor.
+His rage even now was palpable, yet he stood with the calmest demeanor.
 “It doesn’t matter!” he spat.
 “Your victory means nothing!
 Go!
 Go, if you can!
 You are free to leave, if you can find your way!”

 For a brief moment she almost faltered.
 The “shhhh” was of no help here; it offered no guidance to any exit.
-Yet it had totally changed to course of the encounter.
+Yet it had totally changed the course of the encounter.
 She stood, remaining motionless.